• Walking

 The final leg of the walk followed a magnificent section of the SWCP as it zigzagged through woodland before climbing steadily up Countisbury Hill on an exposed coast path.
 The 1.5-mile climb back to the Blue Ball Inn may be tough, but the views along the coastline were truly stunning – I was also fortunate to see a resident kestrel effortlessly hovering above the cliffs and pass a young Exmoor pony happily grazing on the cliff edge.
 And waiting for me at the top was a well-earned pint of local ale in the welcoming Blue Ball Inn.

-Founder of the Slow Adventure Company an independent adventure travel company that crafts slow-paced, human-powered adventures for folk who prefer to unhurriedly explore the great outdoors, Tor is also one of the #GetOutside Champions.
+Founder of the Slow Adventure Company an independent adventure travel company that crafts slow-paced, human-powered adventures for folk who prefer to unhurriedly explore the great outdoors.